-Pest description and damage Plant galls are formed in response to an interaction with insects, (mites, nematodes, viruses or fungi) and the plant tissues.
+Pest description and damage Plant galls are formed in response to an interaction with insects, (as well as mites, nematodes, viruses or fungi) and the plant tissues.
 Egg-laying, salivary secretions or mechanical injury initiates production of localized plant hormones that cause accelerated growth (larger plant cells or increased number of cells) of the growing tissue.
 The plant tissue grows around the insect or mite protecting it from weather and natural enemies.
 Galls can form in the developing tissues of any plant structure including leaves, buds, stems, flowers, shoots or roots.
 Generally, damage is not significant to the plant, but considered unsightly by homeowners.
-Occasionally, infestations flare up to significant numbers and the plant will form abscission cells which cause infested leaves to drop from the host along with the insects or mites inside.
-Insect galls rarely kill plants and they are heavily parasitized in most years.
-Low numbers are not harmful to trees.
+Occasionally, infestations flare up to significant numbers and the plant will form abscission layers that cause infested leaves to drop from the host along with the insects or mites inside.
+Insect galls rarely kill plants and are heavily parasitized in most years.
+Low numbers of galls are not harmful to trees.

 Several orders of insects have adopted specific gall types, and methods of control will vary with the types:

 Eriophyid mites cause infested tissues to "balloon" such as maple bladder gall mite or linden nipple gall;

-- Psyllids or jumping plant lice which cause tip leaves to curl over the psyllid on boxwood.
+- Psyllids or jumping plant lice cause leaf tips or edges to curl like psyllid in boxwood;

-- Aphids that form the petiole galls on cottonwood or the reddish galls on kinnikinnik.
+- Aphids form the petiole galls on cottonwood or the reddish galls on kinnikinnik;

-- Adelgids such as the Cooley spruce gall adelgid which forms cone like galls on spruce (but not on the alternate host of Douglas-fir).
+- Adelgids such as the Cooley spruce gall adelgid form cone like galls on spruce;

-- Flies and midges such as honeylocust pod gall midge, beaked willow gall and willow pine cone gall.
+- Flies and midges such as honeylocust pod gall midge form beaked willow galls and willow pine cone galls;

-- Gall wasps, tiny members of the order Hymenoptera (not stinging wasps) that form oak apple galls, thimbleberry galls or other galls.
+- Gall wasps, tiny members of the order Hymenoptera (not stinging wasps), form oak apple galls, thimbleberry galls or other galls; and

 - Sawflies (Hymenoptera) commonly form willow pea galls and willow bean galls.